 My friend Beth joined me for a girlfriend getaway to explore the Shepherdstown area for the first time.

-Thanks again to Visit Jefferson County Convention & Visitors Bureau for hosting my visit.
+Thanks again to the Visit Jefferson County Convention & Visitors Bureau for hosting my visit.
 All opinions are my own and this article may contain affiliates.

 Where is Shepherdstown, West Virginia?